STEM at Home

 More than 250 interactive science, technology, energy and health exhibits await students of all ages.
 We’re experts at making sure that bringing your group to the Museum is smooth sailing all the way.
-Discounted admission for groups of 20 or more!
+Discounted admission for groups of 15 children or more!

 Your students become scientists during our ScienceWorks Labs.
 All programs align with National Science Education Standards, Next Generation Science Standards, Michigan Grade Level Content Expectations and Common Core State Standards.
 Labs are available year-round for preschool to middle school students and are led by an instructor.

 Our Outreach staff brings the Museum to you—at schools, libraries, community centers, and festivals—by delivering hands-on programming customized to your schedule and curriculum interests.